 Glenda Taylor also is director of Earthsprings Retreat Center, a secluded 63-acre hideaway nestled into the edge of Davy Crockett National Forest, located about two hours north of Houston.
 In addition to group retreats held at Earthsprings, Glenda hosts individuals, couples, or families who come for periods of solitary retreat to rejuvenate and heal from the chaos of the ordinary world.
 See more about Earthsprings at http://Earthsprings.net

-Glenda writes: “Over the 78 years of my extraordinary life, I have reflected upon and shared my experiences and interests, ranging in scope from history to poetry, from spirituality to psychology, from current events to videography, from cross-cultural mythology to individual creativity.
+Glenda writes: “Over the 84 years of my extraordinary life, I have reflected upon and shared my experiences and interests, ranging in scope from history to poetry, from spirituality to psychology, from current events to videography, from cross-cultural mythology to individual creativity.
 My writings and videography have accumulated, filling several file cabinets and computers.
-This website, where I share my life’s work is my way of passing on this knowledge and wisdom to others to enhance their life experience.
+This website, provided for me by some of my young supporters, allows me to share a portion of my life’s work, and is a way of passing on some knowledge and wisdom to others.
 I look for your support so I can continue to upload and update this collection of material.
 Please consider sponsoring my work by becoming a contributing member of this website.